 Other recoverable costs include cost savings incentives, quality incentives and the wash-up account balance.
 The wash-up account balance is the difference between actual revenue collected and the revenue that WELL is allowed to collect.
 This ensures that WELL does not earn more revenue than it is allowed.
 These adjustments are made in line with the IM Determination and the DPP Determination 2020.

-Other recoverable costs have decreased by \$4.2m due to mainly to an increase in the washup account reflecting that WELL is reimbursing an over recovery of revenue in the regulatory year starting 1 April 2021.
+Other recoverable costs have increased by \$7.6m due mainly to an increase in the washup account.
+The increase in the washup account is due to an adjustment for the difference between actual inflation (7%) and forecast inflation (2%) in the regulatory year starting 1 April 2022.

-7.1.6 Balance between fixed and variable prices for users
+7.1.5 Balance between fixed and variable prices